 Hawaiian and Pacific Island Festivals

-Sometimes the culture of individual Pacific Islands are celebrated in their own festivals, and on other occasions they celebrate common traditions all together.
+Sometimes the culture of individual Pacific Islands are celebrated in their own festivals, and on other occasions, they celebrate common traditions together.

 14 of 28

 The Feast of San Gennaro is an Italian street festival that takes place every September in the heart of Hollywood.
 The Italian community in LA also celebrates St. Joseph's Day in March, and there's a Venetian Carnevale in Long Beach around February or March.
 The latest addition is Victorio's Italian Festival the last weekend in October in the San Fernando Valley.

 16 of 28

 Nisei Week is actually several weeks of activities in August celebrating Japanese culture in Los Angeles.
 Highlights are two weekend festivals with Japanese food, crafts, music and street dancing.